Copyright © 2020 by Ernest Bywater

 Most democracies limit the persons entitled to vote to the citizens of the country.
 Most countries limit the voting to citizens who are legal adults under their national and / or state laws as well.
 Some countries also have other rules and laws to restrict various groups of citizens from being able to vote in an election, such as the legally insane.

 Some countries stop serving members of military forces from voting.
 Others stop people in prison from voting while they’re in prison.
 Some stop anyone who has been convicted of a prison term longer than a set time frame from voting in the future.
 Other countries don’t let certain groups within their populations vote based on their gender or their ethnic heritage or their racial heritage.
 Some countries restrict voting to the citizens who are resident within their borders.
 Others don’t allow people in certain geographic areas to vote, this is common for those who live in administered territories instead of within an area designated as a full state of the country.
-I am not going to justify or vilify any of these restrictions, I simply state their existence.
+I am not going to justify or vilify any of these restrictions, I simply state their existence is factual and is known about.

 To further complicate the issue some countries have no national voter registers and rely solely on the state voter registers.
 In those countries the laws on the voter registers are set by each state and they each set their own requirements on how to validate people who register to vote.

-The most common method is Election Day Voting where people attend a Voting Place near where they live, they provide identification, have their name marked on the voter roll, then they mark their vote and have it put in the system by the means being used.
+The most common method is Election Day Voting where people attend a Voting Place near where they live, they provide identification, have their name marked on the voter roll, then they mark their vote and have it put in the system by the means being used in that election.

 In some countries they have additional methods to let people vote if they can’t attend a Voting Place as above.
 The other most common ways are: Special Electoral Visitors, Absentee Voting, Early Voting, and Postal Voting.
 In each case the same basic process as above is followed.